laxentis/mini-metars/README.md

 setting or the wind
 will toggle visibility of the full METAR text (note: only one of the ATIS and METAR full text will be visible at once).

-### Visibility controls
+### Visibility and display controls

 You can toggle visibility of the titlebar (Windows-only) and the input box with the following shortcuts:

 * `Ctrl/Cmd` + `D`: toggle visibility of input box and station delete icons
 * `Ctrl/Cmd` + `B`: toggle visibility of the titlebar (Windows only)
 * `Ctrl/Cmd` + `M`: minimize window
+* `Ctrl/Cmd` + `H`: hide airports that do not have a VATSIM ATIS (only applies and works when in "condensed" view where input box and delete controls are hidden; when those controls are shown, all airports will be shown regardless of this setting and the hotkey will have no effect on the setting)
+* `Ctrl/Cmd` + `U` to toggle between inHg and hPa for altimeter units

 ### Profiles

-Mini METARs supports loading and saving profiles, which include the list of stations, the size and position of the window, and the visibility state (visible or hidden) of the input box and titlebar.
+Mini METARs supports loading and saving profiles, which include the list of stations, the size and position of the window, and the visibility and display states outlined in the section above.

 By default, Mini METARs will load your last used profile on application startup.